Share This Article

 April 5, 2026

-Tiffany Young (황미영) has signed a 360 deal with Pacific Music Group (PMG), the Pan-Asian entertainment company announced on April 2, 2026.
-The agreement covers both recording and full management representation, making Tiffany the first artist on PMG's Korean roster and anchoring the company's expansion into Seoul.
-Her first release under the deal is scheduled for May 2026, marking the 10th anniversary of her solo debut.
-PMG, founded in 2025 by NE-YO, Sonu Nigam, MC Jin, and former Warner Music Asia president Jonathan Serbin, has also hired 12 staff in Seoul to handle artist management, creative development, marketing and cross-border operations, according to a company announcement reported by Variety.
+Tiffany Young (황미영) signed a 360 deal with Pacific Music Group on April 2, 2026, giving the Pan-Asian company responsibility for both her recordings and her wider management strategy as it builds out a Seoul base.
+According to Billboard and Variety, Tiffany is the first artist on PMG's Korean roster, and her first release under the deal is scheduled for May 2026 to coincide with the 10th anniversary of her solo debut EP I Just Wanna Dance.
+PMG, founded in 2025 by NE-YO, Sonu Nigam, MC Jin, and former Warner Music Asia president Jonathan Serbin, also confirmed that it has hired 12 Seoul-based staff across management, creative, marketing, and cross-border operations.
+That makes this more than a simple signing.
+It is Tiffany becoming the face of PMG's Korea expansion at the exact moment the company wants to prove it can build a real Seoul hub.

 What the Deal Means for Tiffany